Wrist Photoplethysmography Predicts Dietary Information: Data Availability

 \section{Data Availability}

-Data are not publicly available due to limitations in participant's consent.
+Data are not publicly available.
 Any request for data will be evaluated and responded to in a manner consistent with the specific language in the study protocol and informed consent form.
 Requests for data should be addressed to one of the corresponding authors (K.V.).